ebuchman/blog/content/posts/hayek-polanyi.md

 [zoo of heterodox schools]: https://ebuchman.github.io/posts/factors-of-production/
 [Abuse of Reason]: https://chicago.universitypressscholarship.com/view/10.7208/chicago/9780226091921.001.0001/upso-9780226091914-chapter-12
 [Seeing Like A State]: https://en.wikipedia.org/wiki/Seeing_Like_a_State
-[^foot seeing like a state]: Brad Delong, who describes himself as "no Austrian--I am
-    a liberal Keynesian and a social democrat," praised both the book and its intellectual legacy in Hayek, and criticized the book for insufficiently acknowledging its debt to Hayek.
-See his [review of Seeing Like A State][Seeing Like A State Review]
 [Seeing Like A State Review]: https://delong.typepad.com/sdj/2007/10/james-scott-and.html
 [Socialist Accounting]: https://economicsociologydotorg.files.wordpress.com/2016/12/socialist-accounting-by-karl-polanyi-with-preface.pdf
 [mises polanyi]: https://mises.org/library/two-forgotten-articles-ludwig-von-mises-rationality-socialist-economic-calculation
 [Robert Owen]: https://en.wikipedia.org/wiki/Robert_Owen
-[^owen]: Marx and Engels would dismiss many of the socialist thinkers that came before
-    them, including Owen, Proudhon, Saint-Simon, etc., as "Utopian Socialists," to contrast them with the kind of "Scientific" socialism Marx and Engels were developing.
-In practice, the revolutionary bent of Marxist socialism would make it far more Utopian than the more grounded and practical approach of, for instance, Robert Owen.
 [embeddedness]: https://en.wikipedia.org/wiki/Embeddedness
 [formalist and substantivist]: https://en.wikipedia.org/wiki/Formalist%E2%80%93substantivist_debate
 [double movement]: https://en.wikipedia.org/wiki/Double_Movement
-[^hayek money]: Later in his life, Hayek would publish "[The Denationalization of Money],"
-    where he explored the provision of money by the private sector, a school of thought that would inspire Bitcoin and the cryptocurrency movement.
 [The Denationalization of Money]: https://en.wikipedia.org/wiki/The_Denationalization_of_Money
-[^hayek knowledge]: Hayek would expound this conception in his 1945 article, "[The Use of Knowledge in Society],"
-    which would inspire the discipline of [Information Economics].
 [Information Economics]: https://en.wikipedia.org/wiki/Information_economics
 [The Use of Knowledge in Society]: https://www.econlib.org/library/Essays/hykKnw.html
 [Stakeholders and Statemachines]: https://www.youtube.com/watch?v=Luh7m7YHRts